 The Risk Management Committee comprises of Mr. S. N. Subrahmanyan Dr. Keshab Panda andMr.
 P. Ramakrishnan.
 Mr. S. N. Subrahmanyan is the Chairman of the Committee.

-The Company has formulated a risk management policy and has in place a mechanism toinform the Board Members about risk assessment and minimization procedures and periodical review to ensure that executivemanagement controls risk by means of a properly designed framework.
+The Committee is responsible for monitoring and reviewing the risk management plan andensuring its effectiveness.
+The Company has formulated a risk management policy and has inplace a mechanism to inform the Board Members about risk assessment including cybersecurity and minimization procedures and periodical review to ensure that executivemanagement controls risk by means of a properly designed framework.
 The details of thesame are given in Annexure D' Report on

 Corporate Social Responsibility